pymc-devs/pytensor/doc/glossary.rst

         A :term:`Variable` whose value may be shared between multiple functions.
 See :func:`shared <shared.shared>` and :func:`pytensor.function <function.function>`.

     pytensor.function
-        The interface for Pytensor's compilation from symbolic expression graphs to callable objects.
+        The interface for PyTensor's compilation from symbolic expression graphs to callable objects.
 See :func:`function.function`.

     Type